intel/llvm/sycl/doc/KernelProgramCache.md

 - read collision may happen if one application is writing to the file and the other instance of the application is trying to read from it while write operation is not finished.
-To avoid collisions the file in on-disc cache are locked for read-write access until write operation is finished.
+To avoid collisions the file system entries are locked for read-write access until write operation is finished. e.g if new file or directory should be created/deleted parent directory is locked, file is created in locked state, then the directory and the file are unlocked.
 Advisory locking <sup>[2](#advisory-lock)</sup> is used to ensure that the user/OS tools are able to manage files.

 ### Hash function

 STL hash function specialized for std::string is going to be used:
 `template<>  struct hash<std::string>`
 TBD: may be it is reasonable to use own implementation for hash function to